munificent/craftinginterpreters/book/functions.md

 ^code call-expr (1 before, 1 after)

-It stores the callee expression, then a list of expressions for the arguments.
+It stores the callee expression and a list of expressions for the arguments.
 It also stores the token for the closing parenthesis.
 We'll use that token's location when we report a runtime error caused by a function call.

 Crack open the parser.
 Where `unary()` used to go straight to `primary()`,